 What to Bring as a Spectator

 • They set up metal barriers along some parts of the route, closer to the ending.
 These get hot in the sun.
-Bring a small towel so you can still rest your arms on the barrier, or better yet, bring your country’s flag!
+Bring a small towel so you can rest your arms on the barrier, or better yet, bring your country’s flag!

 Final Tip!